MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/windows-8-10/index.md

     mfpdev app register
     ```

-The `mfpdev app register` CLI command first connects to the MobileFirst Server to register the application, followed by generating the **mfpclient.resw** file in the **strings** folder in the Visual Studio project, and adding to it the metadata that identifies the MobileFirst Server.
+The `mfpdev app register` CLI command first connects to the MobileFirst Server to register the application, followed by updating the **mfpclient.resw** file in the **strings** folder in the Visual Studio project, and adding to it the metadata that identifies the MobileFirst Server.

 > <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> **Tip:** The application registration can also be performed from the MobileFirst Operations Console:
 >
 > 1. Open your browser of choice and load the MobileFirst Operations Console using the address `http://localhost:9080/mfpconsole/`.
 You can also open the console from the **Command-line** using the CLI command `mfpdev server console`.

 > 2. Click the "New" button next to "Applications" to create a new application and follow the on-screen instructions.

 > 3. Once the application is registered, from the **Configuration Files** tab copy the contents of mfpclient.resw.

 > 4. In the Visual Studio project, create a new "mfpclient.resw" file in the **strings** folder and paste into it the copied contents from step (3) above.

 ## Updating the MobileFirst Native SDK